 California requires that all local governments (cities and counties) adequately plan to meet the housing needs of everyone in the community.
 California's local governments meet this requirement by adopting Housing Elements as part of their General Plan.
 General Plans serve as the local government's "blueprint" for how the city and/or county will grow and develop over a 15 to 20 year period and include a minimum of seven mandatory elements: land use, transportation, conservation, noise, open space, safety, and housing.
 The Housing Element must be consistent with the other elements of the General Plan.
 General Plans are updated approximately every 20 years, while Housing Elements are on 8-year cycles in order to ensure relevancy and accuracy, since the housing market and needs are most closely tied to shifts in the economy.
-In the past, Orland had a 5-year Housing Element cycle, which the State has now shifted to the 8-year cycle.
-The current Orland Housing Element was adopted in 2014, and initially covered the period of 2014-2019, but was subsequently extended by the State through November 2021.
+In the past, Orland had a 5-year Housing Element was adopted in 2014, and initially covered the period of 2014-2019, but was subsequently extended by the State through November 2021.